Space3D-Bench/RAG3D-Chat/README.md

 ### Preparation

 Assumptions: we assume you would like to first test the chat on the Replica dataset.
 For simplicity, we advise you to create a `data` folder in this repository and put the data there.
 If you do not use Replica, keep the structure of folders as described in `Content` section and adjust `misc/scenes_enum.py`.
-If the data is in a different folder than `{path_to_repo}/data`, adjust paths in `sk_rag.py`.
-We additionally assume that the contexts of RAG plugins will be saved to `.SQL_DIR`, `.TEXT_DIR` and `.IMG_DIR` - you can adjust it in `core/sk_planner.py` and `plugin_single_call.py`.
+If the data is in a different folder than `{path_to_repo}/data`, adjust paths in `rag3dchat_call.py`.
+We additionally assume that the contexts of RAG plugins will be saved to `.SQL_DIR`, `.TEXT_DIR` and `.IMG_DIR` - you can adjust it in `core/rag3dchat.py`.

 You may use the Replica example we provide in the zipped `data` in the release in the following way:
 ```bash